fern17/learning_rust/README.md

 References in Rust don't keep things alive.
 There is no garbage collector.
 - Shared reference: `&t` (const pointer)
-- Mutable (UNIQUE) reference: `&mut t` (non-const pointer) References are always valid, no dangling or null pointers Mutable references are unique
+- Mutable (UNIQUE) reference: `&mut t` (non-const pointer)
+- References are always valid, no dangling or null pointers
+- Mutable references are unique
-Borrowing = taking a pointer
+- Borrowing = taking a pointer

-Plain data types (i32, &T) have the `Copy` trait.
+- Plain data types (i32, &T) have the `Copy` trait.
-By value operations on `Copy` types are bitwise copies (like in C) Other types are non-`Copy`.
+- By value operations on `Copy` types are bitwise copies (like in C)
+- Other types are non-`Copy`.
 By-value operations in non-`Copy` types are moves, which are destructive bitwise copies.

 ## Project management
+Cargo is Rust compilation and package manager.
+We use cargo to start a new project, build and run the program, and manage external libraries.
 ### Create a new project:
 ```
 $ cargo new application_name --bin